NatashaPettinger/my-ttb/README.md

 - Password: drinkwhiskey!1234
 ```
 Demo is currently offline.
-Not all functionality is available in the demo.
-All pages will be viewable, but form submissions will not lead to changes in the database.
+~~Not all functionality is available in the demo.
+All pages will be viewable, but form submissions will not lead to changes in the database.~~

 ### Features
-* Secure login with Passport Auth
+* Secure login with JWT
 * TTB form templating

 <p align="right">(<a href="#readme-top">back to top</a>)</p>